James IV of Scotland: Diplomacy and war

 Relations between Scotland and England deteriorated with the accession of Henry VIII of England in April 1509.
-Unlike his father, Henry had no interest in appeasing James, because his focus was on France.
-Henry VIII also believed that, whatever the implications of the Treaty of Perpetual Peace, the King of Scots owed him obedience.
-At the core of the increasing hostility between James and Henry was James IV’s position in relation to the English throne.
-From his accession in 1509 until the birth of his daughter Mary in 1516 - apart from the short life of his son Henry, Duke of Cornwall in 1511 - Henry was childless and had no recognised heir.
+Unlike his father, Henry had no interest in appeasing James because his focus was on France.
+Henry VIII also believed that whatever the implications of the Treaty of Perpetual Peace, the King of Scotland owed him obedience.
+At the core of the increasing hostility between James and Henry was James IV's position in relation to the English throne.
+From his accession in 1509 until the birth of his daughter Mary in 1516 — apart from the short life of his son Henry, Duke of Cornwall in 1511 — Henry was childless and had no recognised heir.
 Through his wife Margaret, James IV was an heir to the English throne.
-When Margaret gave birth to a son in October 1509, the baby was christened Arthur, not after Margaret and Henry’s elder brother, but to advertise the Scottish claim to the Arthurian legend, and as a British name for a potential British king.
+When Margaret gave birth to a son in October 1509, the baby was christened Arthur, not after Margaret and Henry's elder brother, but to advertise the Scottish claim to the Arthurian legend and as a British name for a potential British king.
 Then on 10 April 1512, Margaret gave birth to another boy, to be called James.
 This boy, the future James V, was still alive and well a year later, while his uncle continued to remain childless.